 Colors, colors, colors!
 How do they differ and which are must-buys.

 For me, they were among the first to create “jelly” colors or colors that are fully translucent.
-The Crysta collection was an instant hit when it debuted and continues to be a top seller just about 5 years later, Use these colors for your favorite sets of Jelly Nails or to create stained glass nail art.
+The Crysta collection was an instant hit when it debuted and continues to be a top seller just about 5 years later; use these colors for your favorite sets of Jelly Nails or to create stained glass nail art.

-In the early launch of Vetro in the US I found the colors to be extremely pigmented which was a big plus, but they lacked a little bit of stretch and if you did not apply them thinly enough they could chip.
+In the early launch of Vetro in the US, I found the colors to be extremely pigmented, which was a big plus, but they lacked a little bit of stretch and if you did not apply them thinly enough they could chip.
 That is no longer the case, most formulas remain strongly pigmented, with others requiring a second coat for a true color coat.
-However, those formulas are also labeled 1 or even 2 stars, which means they are good for ombre or gradient effects.
+Those formulas are labeled 1 or even 2 stars, which means they are good for ombre or gradient effects.